Setting Up A Family Meeting Agenda (Important Things To Keep In Mind)

 5.)
 Mark your calendar for a pleasant family event.

 You can devote more attention to the Agenda during the first week.
 Make it clear to your children that this is where they may write their issues.
-(Younger youngsters might ask their parents to put their names on the agenda.)
+(Younger childrens might ask their parents to put their names on the agenda.)
 Ask if anyone has any difficulties they’d like assistance with.